nathan-gs/nathan-gs.github.com/_posts/2016-05-18-acs-in-action-at-docker-meetup.md

 ---

-More than 50 Docker and DevOps enthousiasts attended the [Impromptu: Container Ops, from Pets to Cattle with DC/OS (w/ AZUG)](https://www.meetup.com/Docker-Belgium/events/230661369/) hosted at
+More than 50 Docker and DevOps enthusiasts attended the [Impromptu: Container Ops, from Pets to Cattle with DC/OS (w/ AZUG)](https://www.meetup.com/Docker-Belgium/events/230661369/) hosted at
 Microsoft.